bertbaron/paad/README.md

 ```

 That seems like a huge number of nodes for such a small input.
 The reason is that the algorithm
-has exponential performance, and in case of A* also memory usage.
+has exponential complexity, and in case of A* also memory usage.
 Every state expands to 4 child-states.
 The number of nodes at depth 10 is therefore 4^10=1048576.

 It is almost always necessary to reduce the size of the search tree in order to be able to solve